 Please join us in our goal of providing positive choices for young people in central Texas!

 The 2014-15 season will be the AJW’s 21st year.
-We will expand to a 10-piece group to present the music of Count Basie.
+An expanded 10-piece group will present the music of the legendary Count Basie.

 Our previous twenty seasons are: